core-coin/hive/docs/overview.md

 continuously on the production hive instance:

 - `devp2p`: This simulator runs 'eth', 'snap' and 'discv4' peer-to-peer protocol tests.
-  The test suites themselves are maintained in the go-ethereum repository.
+  The test suites themselves are maintained in the go-core repository.
 In their hive adaptation, the simulator launches the client with a known test chain, obtains its peer-to-peer endpoint (the `enode://` URL) and sends protocol messages to it.
 The client's responses are analyzed by the test suite to ensure that they conform to the